Workflow Management Process: Workflow Examples, Tips and Tools

 Key Components of a Workflow

-There are three main workflow components that help understand how workflows work: inputs, transformation and outputs.
+Three main workflow components help understand how workflows work: inputs, transformation and outputs.

 • Input: The project resources needed to complete tasks.
 These inputs can be information, materials and labor among other things.